There are a lot of responses to this article – I’m very happy to have helped so many sick goldfish.

 - Bloated or has raised scales – If one of your goldfish is abnormally round, large (be careful not to mistake this for a maturing female goldfish), or even resembles a pine cone, he may have dropsy (often caused by bacterial infections and sometimes incurable).
 A bloated sick goldfish might also be overfed or, if your goldfish have buoyancy problems, filled with packets of air after extended periods of time gasping for breath at the water surface.

 - Pale gills – Pale gills can be caused by a number of goldfish diseases, including parasites.
 Salt is a popular treatment in this case, though you should also consider medications.
 Medications will depend on the type of parasite that is infecting your fish and can be determined by other goldfish disease symptoms.

 - Noticeable lumps or parasites – External parasites are usually visible on the body or fins, and many will cause ulcers and lumps along the scales.
 Such parasites include ich (white spot disease), anchor worms, fish lice, and flukes.
 There are many ways you can get rid of parasites, ranging from medication to salt baths.
 You can even have them manually removed (though I don’t recommend this unless you know what you’re doing).

 - Bleeding wounds, sores, or missing scales – Do you have aggressive or territorial fish in the same aquarium?
 Solving this problem could just be a matter of finding a separate tank to house your goldfish.
-Your goldfish could also be infected with parasites, causing him rub on gravel or other sharp objects.
+Your goldfish could also be infected with parasites, causing him to rub on gravel or other sharp objects.